Ayooooo! I got my ThredUP Goody box on Friday!

 I played it safe and selected $10-$25 (the cheapest option) which they definitely kept under.

 I told you I’m not an expert at clothes.
 Since I don’t shop very often, I didn’t know my pants size.
-All the pants I wear right now come from Asian retailers or random Ross brands from my old college days.
-I assumed because I’m not as skinny as my college days…a distant 6 years ago…I should go up a size and put down a size 4 in pants.
+I assumed because I’m not as skinny as my college days…a distant 6 years ago…I should go up a size and put down a size 4-6 in pants.

 Well, whoops.
-I asked for pants and jeans in the survey…more than half my box had pants…which is great except they’re in totally the wrong sizes.
+More than half my box had pants…which is great except they’re in totally the wrong sizes.

 Delivery came on time, the box was not damaged, all contents inside covered with tissue paper with clothes piled on inside.